abdullahamir52/tutorial/README.md

 # Tutorial

-Different tutorials about softwares, packages, and languages I will add tutorials/instructions about how to use different softwares and languages here
+Different tutorials about softwares, packages, and languages.

+I will add tutorials/instructions about how to use different softwares and languages here